samikaidi/Simple-Enterprise-interVlan-Project/README.md

-# 🧠 Enterprise VLAN Network (Manual Configuration)
+# 🧠 Enterprise VLAN Network (Manual Configuration and Automation configuration with Ansible)

 ## 🎯 Objective
 Design and implement a small enterprise VLAN network using Cisco devices in GNS3.